knowm/XChange/README.md

 ## Description

-XChange is a library providing a simple and consistent API for interacting with a diverse set of crypto currency exchanges.
+XChange is a Java based library providing a simple and consistent API for interacting with a diverse set of crypto currency exchanges.

 Basic usage is very simple: Create an `Exchange` instance, get the appropriate service, and request data.
 More complex usages are progressively detailed below.